-The thing I love the most about design is to channel that unique style and atmosphere of my client's creations into their logos, websites, and marketing materials.
+The thing I love the most about design is to bring the unique style and atmosphere of my client’s work into their logo, website, and marketing materials.

-My ability is not just to draw nice pictures, write good code, and make it usable & functional.
+My ability is not just to draw beautiful pictures, write good code, and make it usable and functional.
 That is necessary, but not enough.

 My “secret sauce” is identifying what makes people remarkable, and portraying that through symbols and color.
 I’m a translator from the language of imagination and dreams into a visual language.

 I work best with people who are authentic and willing to be seen for the individuals they are, yet don’t necessarily have a preconceived belief of how their visuals must look.
 In truth, my favorite kind of inspiration comes from the non-visual media.
 Things like stories, music, and emotional experiences.
 I love being the interpreter for the subtle and elusive qualities that turn a good, but commonplace visual into the realm of “something else entirely”.

 Being different for the sake of being different is superficial, and it’s hard because you always have to be on the lookout, making sure you’re a step ahead of your competition.